Sign In / Sign Out

 The faculty are diverse in their citizenship and race, as well as gender.
 Their degrees are also varied including tourism sciences, leisure studies, geography, park and recreation studies, and natural resource management.

-Kathleen Andereck is a Professor and the Director of the School of Community Resources and Development and oversees the academic programs in the College of Public Service and Community Solutions at Arizona State University.
+Kathleen Andereck is a Professor and former Director of the School of Community Resources and Development at Arizona State University.
+She serves as the Vice Dean of the Hainan University-Arizona State University International Tourism College in Haikou, Hainan Province, China.
 She received her PhD in Parks, Recreation and Tourism Management from Clemson University.
 She has extensive experience with curriculum development at both the undergraduate and graduate levels.
 Her teaching and research focus on community-based tourism, volunteer tourism, and natural and cultural resource based tourism.
 She has worked with communities and organizations on tourism planning including developing a vision for the future and tourism resource assessments, visitor management, and marketing program evaluation.
 Link to directory page.

 Dr. Megha Budruk is an Associate Professor in the School of Community Resources & Development.
 Additionally, she is a Senior Sustainability Scientist at ASU’s Julie Ann Wrigley Global Institute of Sustainability and is affiliated with the Center for Biology and Society, ASU.
 Her research interests focus on the special bonds humans form with natural places, social carrying capacity of recreation settings and beneficial outcomes of recreation.
 She also studies visitor impacts, experience and management at natural and cultural resource settings such as parks, protected areas, and cultural monuments.
 She has extensive research experience with several US federal, state, county and local public land management agencies such as in the United States Forest Service, the Bureau of Land Management, Arizona State Parks and the City of Phoenix, Parks and Recreation Department.
 Besides the US, she also has a special interest in Asia and has conducted some of her research in India and Taiwan.
 Her work contributes to the long term sustainability of natural and cultural resource settings such as parks, protected areas, and cultural monuments through an increased understanding of human relationships with these settings and the inclusion of stakeholder perspectives into resource management.
 Her research has significant cross-cultural and international implications and has appeared in several peer-reviewed articles, a co-edited book on Quality of Life and Community Indicators for Parks, Recreation and Tourism Management, and a co-edited special journal issue on sustainability.
 Link to directory page.